Language: EN

 bool condition = true;

-bool result = !condition; // result will be equal to false
+bool result = !condition; // result will be false

 Usage Examples

-The && (logical AND) operator is used to combine two boolean expressions.
-The entire expression is evaluated as true only if both sub-expressions are true.
+The && operator (logical AND) is used to combine two boolean expressions.
+The entire expression evaluates to true only if both sub-expressions are true.

 int age = 25;